“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 You jump up the third time.
 I forgive Myself!

-You want a family again and you want it to with Rylie.
+You want a family again and you want it with Rylie.

-It was Rylie who broken the spell of hell for you.
+It was Rylie who broke the spell of hell for you.

 The man who is convenient is Aaron.